OwenDell/CS-Text-RPG-2021/README.md

 # CS-Text-RPG-2021
 A simple, unfinished text-based RPG.
 One of the first programs I've ever written while learning how to code C# in 2021.
+You'll need .NET to actually play the game, if you have it then it should work by just running the run.bat file.

 I initially used this program as a sort of sandbox to play around with while learning C# (my first coding language).
 It is pretty unmodular and relies too heavily on if-else statements, but I'm still pretty proud of it as my first go at really trying to make a large-scale functioning program.